acceleratedscience/open-ad-toolkit/README.md

         `model service status` # wait until service is ready

-         Once ready you can run
+         Once the service is `Ready` you can run the following commands to test:

          `prop get molecule property [qed,esol] for [ C(C(C1C(=C(C(=O)O1)O)O)O)O ,[H-] ]`

          `prop get molecule property esol for C(C(C1C(=C(C(=O)O1)O)O)O)O`

-        examples are supplied in the Sample Notebooks, see below how to install.
+        Examples are supplied in the Sample Notebooks, see below how to install.

         To shut down the service `model service down prop`